 - NCSL — Greenhouse Gas Emissions Reduction Targets and Market-based Policies

-- U.S. EPA — State GHG Emissions and Removals
+- U.S. EPA — State Inventory and Projection Tool

 - U.S. EPA — State and Tribal Greenhouse Gas Data and Resources